vedph/gve-doc/usage/ux-items.md

 ![metadata](img/ed-item-metadata.png)

+>👉 The `generate` button is used when you want to generate a batch of items at a time, using the current item as the template for them.
+So, this is rarely used unless you are going to create multiple items with the same structure at once.

 - **parts**: the list of parts included in the item, semantically grouped.
 Among them, the most GVE specific part is the snapshot, implementing the [corresponding model](../model/snapshot.md).
 When you create a new item, it contains no parts; its facet defines which parts you can add to it picking them from the top dropdown list.
 To add a part, just pick it from the list and click the plus button next to the dropdown.
 From this tab you can also edit or delete existing parts.

 ![parts](img/ed-item-parts.png)